jpmaldonado/impala_training/README.md

 - [Impala Shell Tutorial](https://github.com/summerela/impala_training/blob/master/impala_shell.ipynb)

 ## Connecting with Python
 Once you have setup an ODBC driver on your local machine, you can easily interact with impala using Python via the [ibis](http://www.ibis-project.org/) or [impyla](https://github.com/cloudera/impyla) modules.
-Since the Ibis module is still under devlopment, this tutorial will only cover impyla.
+Since the Ibis module is still under development, this tutorial will only cover impyla.

 - Click on the launch binder icon above
 - [Click on connect_python.ipynb](https://github.com/summerela/impala_training/blob/master/connect_python.ipynb)